Wyoming SNAP

 What is the income limit for food stamps in Wyoming?

-Most families in Wyoming with gross income up to 130% of the federal poverty level, about $2,797 a month for a family of three, qualify for food stamps.
+Most families in Wyoming with gross income up to 130% of the federal poverty level, or about $2,887 a month for a family of three, may qualify for food stamps.

 How much are SNAP benefits in Wyoming?